 Mysterious giant boulders, secret caves, ancient temples – with so much to explore in Hampi, let our local insider Nainaa reveal the best experiences.

-On the shores of Tamil Nadu, Pondicherry is a mix of gardens, cobblestoned streets, and temples – bringing to life French colonial history, with unmistakably Indian culture.
+On the shores of Tamil Nadu, Pondicherry has cobblestoned streets, gardens and temples, bringing to life French colonial history, with unmistakably Indian culture.